ALeonard9/nano4/README.md

         )
 ```
 ## Query problem
 The problem with this query is that it cannot be handled with a single query.
-Python cannot natively handle two inequality filters at once.
+NBD cannot natively handle two inequality filters at once.

 ## Query solution
 The query for sessions before 7pm is solved by taking the SessionForms as an input, querying ndb for a start time for less than or equal to the 24-hour formatted 7pm (19).
 To solve the problem above I've implement a single query that filters on sessions whose start times begin before or at 7pm.
 Secondarily, using a loop to iterate over the responses, I append sessions that are not workshops to the returned value.